shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 - Maintain intimate relations with spies adn reward them well (high ROI)
 - If you build a strategem around a secret from a spy, kill spy and other people so strategem maintains power

-### Chapter 5: Deceive your enemy and impose your will on him
+### Section 5: Deceive your enemy and impose your will on him
 Deceive
 - Mask strength with weakness
 - Mask courage with timidity